AryakumarMishra/RedVector/README.md

 - **Free-tier-first, by default.** The judge model defaults to a free Groq model, embeddings run locally via `sentence-transformers` (no API call at all), and the judge call is a toggle specifically because free-tier rate limits are a real constraint, not an edge case to handle later.
 Ollama support means the entire tool can run with zero hosted API dependency if needed.

 - **SQLite over an ORM or a hosted DB.** At the scale of "one person's red-teaming campaigns," SQLAlchemy would add ceremony without adding capability.
 Plain `sqlite3` keeps `db.py` under 100 lines and fully readable in one sitting.
-(Trade-off: ephemeral storage on some deploy targets — see [Deployment](#deployment).)

 - **LiteLLM as the only LLM dependency.** `llm_client.py` is the single file that imports `litellm`.
 Every attack, the evaluator's judge call, and the orchestrator all go through `get_completion()`.
 Swapping providers, adding retry logic, or moving to a different SDK entirely touches one file.